Tree Products

 Select options

-This Grafted apple crab tree is a very heavy spur-producing tree with good disease resistance that shows strong signs of resistance to cedar apple rust, apple scab, powdery mildew, and fireblight in a no-spray situation.
-The Big Dog Crab will begin dropping in mid-October and will continue into mid-January.
-The tree is partially self-fertile and produces a large array of blooms in the spring.
-It is not unusual to see Big Dog put off flowers the 1st year when planting them.
-Big Dog is very precocious when grafted onto dolgo roots.
-This tree is very productive, producing abundant crops of 2'' crabapples.
-This applecrab is late dropping and one very impressive tree, but you can easily see that from the pictures.
+This Grafted apple crab tree is a heavy spur-producing tree that is annually productive, producing a 2'' apple crab with excellent disease resistance.
+Big Dog Crab has resistance to immunity in many common apple tree diseases such as cedar apple rust, apple scab, powdery mildew, and fireblight in a no-spray situation.
+Big Dog will begin dropping in mid-October and continue into mid-January when planted in the northern part of the country.
+This tree pounds down the fruit in central Pennsylvania from mid-October into mid-November.
+The tree is partially self-fertile and produces an extensive array of blooms in the spring.
+It is not unusual to see Big Dog crab put off flowers the 1st year when planting them, as Big Dog crab is very precocious and begins producing at a young age on that one-year-old wood.
+This apple crab is late dropping and is an impressive tree, but you can easily see that from the pictures.
 The vigor in the tree is average, but everything else in this tree is exceptional.
 Big Dog will reach a mature height of 20'+.
 Plant Hardiness Zones 3-7.
 For a video of Big Dog Crab, click here.

 Select options